FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 Through the mobile app, the robot will provide real-time updates on battery life, distance between the user and the robot, the temperature within the robot's capsule, and the weight distribution on the robot.
 Notifications will be sent to the user if the battery life is low or if the robot needs help or repair.

 #### Machine Learning Models
 We aim to add machine learning to the robot.
 The capability for the robot to learn from its mistakes through reinforcement learning could be beneficial in improving performance while conserving battery life.
 Our goal is to maximize battery life so the robot can be used daily without frequent charging.
+As well as finding best possible paths to better improve the following mechanics of FollowBot.

 #### Authentication/Security
 We plan to add an authentication process when initializing the robot on the user's account through the mobile app and the website.
 Each robot will have a unique secure number configuration that cannot be changed.
 This configuration will only need to be done once.